-In these consolidated rulemakings docketed as R04-20 and R04-12, the Board today proposes rule amendments for second-notice review by the Joint Committee on Administrative Rules (JCAR).
-The proposed amendments are designed to clarify, correct, streamline, and update numerous provisions of the Board's air pollution control rules in Parts 211, 214, 218, and 219 of Title 35 of the Illinois Administrative Code.
-Since first-notice publication of the proposed amendments in the Illinois Register, the Board received five public comments.
-For the reasons below, the Board makes several changes to the rule amendments proposed at first notice.
+In these consolidated rulemakings docketed as R04-20 and R04-12, the Board today adopts final rule amendments designed to clarify, correct, streamline, and update the Board's air pollution control rules.
+The amendments appear in Parts 211, 214, 218, and 219 of Title 35 of the Illinois Administrative Code.
+On April 11, 2006, the Joint Committee on Administrative Rules (JCAR) issued certifications of no objection concerning the amendments proposed by the Board at second notice.
+The Board will now file the adopted amendments with the Secretary of State for publication in the Illinois Register as final rules.

 The Board previously consolidated these two rulemakings for hearing.
-The Board is using docket R04-20 to address a rulemaking proposal originally filed by the Illinois Environmental Protection Agency (IEPA).
+The Board has used docket R04-20 to address the rulemaking proposal filed by the Illinois Environmental Protection Agency (IEPA).
 IEPA proposed amending the Board's rules at 35 Ill.
 Adm.
 Code Part 211 (definitions and general provisions), Part 218 (organic material emission standards and limitations for the Chicago area), and Part 219 (organic material emission standards and limitations for the Metro East area).
-Among other things, these proposed amendments would allow "alternative" methods for measuring the volatile organic material (VOM) "capture efficiency" of various emission control equipment.
+Among other things, the adopted amendments in R04-20 allow additional methods for measuring the volatile organic material (VOM) "capture efficiency" of various emission control equipment.
 These changes are designed to increase regulatory flexibility, consistent with United States Environmental Protection Agency (USEPA) requirements.

-Docket R04-12 is dedicated to a Board-initiated rulemaking proposal to amend rules at 35 Ill.
+Docket R04-12 has been dedicated to the Board-initiated rulemaking proposal to amend rules at 35 Ill.
 Adm.
 Code Part 214 (sulfur limitations).
-These changes are needed to correct typographical errors in formulas that appear to have occurred during re-codification of the Illinois Administrative Code.
+These changes correct typographical errors in formulas that appear to have occurred during re-codification of the Illinois Administrative Code.

 In this opinion, the Board first provides the procedural history of the consolidated rulemaking.
-Next, the Board discusses the public comments that the Board received on the firstnotice proposal, as well as the Board's analysis of the issues.
-The order following this opinion sets forth the Board's proposed second-notice amendments to Parts 211, 214, 218, and 219 of the Board's air pollution control rules.
+Next, the Board discusses the rule amendments adopted today and some of the issued raised by participants and resolved by the Board.
+The order following this opinion sets forth the Board's adopted amendments to Parts 211, 214, 218, and 219 of the Board's air pollution control rules.